EESSI/docs/docs/available_software/riscv-detail/VTK.md

 # Available modules

-The overview below shows which VTK installations are available per target architecture in EESSI, ordered based on software version (new to old).
+The overview below shows which VTK installations are available for RISC-V architecture in EESSI, ordered based on software version (new to old).

 To start using VTK, load one of these modules using a `module load` command like: